-Shoveling concrete mix into forms is a simple, DIY-friendly project — anybody can do it!
-You can create customized walkways that look like brick or natural stone, with the durability and affordability of poured concrete.
+Shoveling concrete mix into forms is a simple, DIY project.
+You can create customized walkways that look like brick or natural stone, with the durability and affordability of concrete.

-WalkMaker comes in four designs: Basket Weave Brick, Country Stone Pattern, European Block Brick and Running Bond Brick, so there’s an option that’s sure to match any style of home.
+WalkMaker building forms come in four designs: Basket Weave Brick, Country Stone Pattern, European Block Brick and Running Bond Brick, so there’s an option that’s sure to match any style of home.

-You can even color each concrete paver for a more natural-looking finish that blends in with your landscape design.
+You can even color these concrete pavers for a more natural-looking finish that blends in with your landscape design.

 Now, what does the WalkMaker have to do with a DIY patio?
 Everything!
-Because you can tweak the pathway creation instructions to create a concrete patio instead.
+Because you can build up the pathway creation instructions to create a concrete patio instead.

 Creating a DIY Patio with WalkMaker

-Using WalkMaker to create a concrete patio isn’t much different from creating a path.
+Using WalkMaker to build a patio isn’t much different from creating a concrete path.